Preserving natural ressources: Circular economy in the automotive industry

 recycled cardboard

 In addition to its program to protect water in the vehicle manufacturing sector, which is essential to all life on Earth, Valeo is committed to better management of all the planet’s resources.
 This also applies to waste at Group level, which is treated as a resource that must be managed through targeted actions across all sites.
+Preserving natural resources: circular economy in the automotive industry

 of sites certified to ISO 14001 (Environmental Management) standard